camunda/camunda/docs/src/introduction/quickstart.md

 <!-- [...] -->
 ```

-To complete an instance of this workflow we would need three task workers for
+To complete an instance of this workflow we would need three job workers for
 the types `payment-service`, `inventory-service` and `shipment-service`.

 But first let's deploy the workflow to the Zeebe broker.
 We have to specify